-- 1. Meet the entry and progression requirements for the institution and the nursing program. - Provide evidence that a grade of "C" or better was received in all required general education and nursing courses taken at another institution and maintain a 2.0 cumulative GPA. - Alabama College System Standardized Nursing Curriculum courses will be transferred without review of the course syllabus. - Nursing courses from any other institution are accepted only after review by the accepting institution to ensure content consistency. - Be in good standing and eligible to return to the previous nursing program. - Provide a letter of recommendation from the dean/director of the previous program. - Complete at least 25% of the total program at the accepting institution. - Understand that acceptance of transfer students into nursing program is limited by the number of faculty and clinical facilities available.
-Meeting minimal requirements does not guarantee acceptance. - Validate skills and knowledge as may be required to determine program placement.
+- 1. Meet minimum admission standards for the nursing program. - Possess a grade of C or better in all general education courses taken at another institution and possess a minimum of a 2.5 cumulative GPA at time of transfer. - 3.
+Be able to successfully complete the program - a. within 48 months from initial semester for ADN students or - b. within 24 months from initial semester for LPN to RN mobility students. - Be a student in "good standing" and eligible to return to the previous nursing program. - Provide a letter of recommendation from the dean/director of the previous program. - Complete at least 25% of the total program at the accepting institution.

+Acceptance of transfer students into the Associate Degree Nursing Program is limited by the number of faculty and clinical facilities available.
+Meeting minimal standards does not guarantee acceptance.